Welcome to our 5-minute guide to boiler PCB fault finding.

 There’s a good chance other expensive parts are going to let-go in the not to distant future.

 It’s worth weighing up the cost differential between a repair and a replacement when the engineer arrives.
+Or, you can check the exact price you’ll pay for a Worcester Bosch installation here.

 Depending on the complexity of the boiler, it should take 2-3 hours for a diagnostic and fitting.